A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 15. Build Narratives Around Your Brand

-For truly going an extra mile with raising your brand awareness, aim for being memorable and nothing sticks to the collective and individual memory as a good, compelling story.
-As John Bates, Executive Speaking Success and Business Coaching CEO, explains: "If you can’t properly convey a story then your products are not going to appeal to your audience."
+For truly going the extra mile with raising your brand awareness, aim for being memorable and nothing sticks to the collective and individual memory as a good, compelling story.

 When you start building meaningful narratives around your brand, storytelling can help you connect with your audience on a deeper level, build trust and grow brand awareness.